Best Indoor TV Aerial For Freeview In 2024

 This post may contain affiliate links*

-I’ve been writing about Freeview for more than seven years now – so I know what to look out for, and the dirty little secrets some sellers won’t tell you about (here’s the big one: if reception in your area is particularly bad, the aerial won’t help – no matter how expensive it is).
+I’ve been writing about Freeview for more than eight years now – so I know what to look out for, and the dirty little secrets some sellers won’t tell you about (here’s the big one: if reception in your area is particularly bad, the aerial won’t help – no matter how expensive it is).

 So, should you get an amplified TV aerial, is 4G filtering important, and where should you even place it?